High-Quality Axions from Higher-Form Symmetries in Extra Dimensions: Conclusion and Outlook

 We have also studied how the presence of magnetic monopoles with dyon collective coordinates affects the electric one-form symmetry and in turn the axion potential.
 If the 5D action has a $U(1)$ ABJ anomaly term and monopoles, this gives rise to a potential via closed Euclidean monopole worldvolumes.
 We discuss how these monopole contributions fall under the three types of breaking discussed previously.
 However, these closed worldvolumes and their relation to gauge instantons should be further illuminated and are the subject of ongoing work~\cite{GarciaGarcia:future}.
 Furthermore, it would be interesting to understand more generally how branes with local degrees of freedom that break the electric one-form symmetry affect the axion from the higher-form symmetries point of view.
 We leave this question -- and many rich details on the connection between extra-dimensional monopoles, generalized symmetry breaking, and topology -- for future study.

-Additionally, we have discussed how the generalized Weak Gravity Conjectures constrain the parameters involved in electric one-form symmetry breaking in the 5D actions considered.
+Additionally, we have discussed how generalized weak gravity conjectures and the Completeness Hypothesis constrain the parameters involved in electric one-form symmetry breaking in the 5D actions considered.
 It would be interesting to study more detailed quantum gravity inspired models with a more complex topology from the higher-form symmetry breaking point of view.
 Moreover, the one-form electric symmetry breaking discussed in this work is interpretable in a dual frame where it is the magnetic higher-form symmetry of the dual axion Kalb-Ramond field that is broken.
-We leave the study of these more complicated models and the magnetic dual for future endeavours.
+We leave the study of these more complicated models and the magnetic dual for future endeavors.

 Finally, we note that this work presented a powerful use case for generalized symmetries in understanding and addressing the quality problem, which is of central importance to particle phenomenology.
 We believe that similar logic can applied to other phenomenological models involving dimensional reduction, or more generally, to any model where an important symmetry in the infrared descends from a generalized symmetry in the ultraviolet.
 We hope that this work inspires efforts to attempt to find more significant use cases for generalized symmetries in particle phenomenology more broadly.